floum/cooper/README.md

 ## Features

-Cooper::Document behaves like(-ish for now) a Mongoid::Document
+Cooper::Document behaves like a Mongoid::Document

-It adds the capabilities of checking out declared revision fields It uses Redis on port 6379 to get the current revision count
+It adds the capabilities of checking out declared revision fields

+It uses Redis on port 6379 to get the current revision count

 ## Road Map

-* Enable validations
 * Persist revision count from mongodb
 * Allow Redis configuration